See how you could win a trip to the Olympic Games Paris 2024, courtesy of Visa.

 That’s why I’m now extra diligent about watching my financial accounts.
 But I’m also a bit forgetful, so I realized that if I didn’t automate account notifications, I’d put myself at risk.
 If that sounds like you, check out the Money Mentor article explaining in more detail how I personally use alerts to protect myself from fraud.

-Other great resources on protecting your family from fraud – including tips for securing electronics and keeping your physical financial materials secure – can be found on our website’s Security Center and in the fraud protection checklist that we sent our members with their June account statements.
+Other great resources on protecting your family from fraud – including tips for securing electronics and keeping your physical financial materials secure – can be found on our website’s Security Center and in the fraud protection checklist that we've created for our members.

 Pam Leibfried is a marketing content specialist whose love of words led to a writing and editing career.
 After a brief stint teaching English, she transitioned to corporate communications and spent 20 years at The Nielsen Company before joining Alliant’s content development team.
 Early in her work life, Pam’s friend Matt explained the benefits of a 401(k) and her dad encouraged her to start a Roth IRA.
 Their good counsel prompted her to prioritize retirement savings, which just might enable her to retire early so she can read more and live out the slogan on her fave T-shirt: “I have a retirement plan: I plan on quilting.”